Meconopsis aculeata

 Meconopsis aculeata is a blue-flowered thorny species of the genus Meconopsis with a small geographical distribution restricted to specific areas of Pakistan and India, in the west Himalayas.
 The species was described from specimens collected here, by Royle in 1833.
+It is also known as Bhoti 'Tsersnon' in Ladakh.
+Along with Juniperus polycarpos (also known as Bhoti 'Shukpa'), it is used in the Sowa-Rigpa (also known as Amchi system) traditional medicine system.
+Both have been proposed as the state flower and state tree respectively by the Ladakh administration.

 The species is highly valued as a medicinal plant, and the resulting demand for the plant as medicine has placed pressure on wild populations due to over-collection.